ESGF/esgf-user-support/docs/user_guide.rst

 Many users of CMIP5 data have complained that they can not download just one variable without downloading large files containing other variables.
 This is because some CMIP modeling groups bundled their variables together when they published their datasets.

-CoG has created a way around this problem.
+There is a way around this problem.

 #.
 Save a dataset to your Data Cart (see Data Cart basics section).